pazitschrecker/ces_final/README.md

 These libraries can be installed by going to Arduino IDE --> "Tools" --> "Manage Libraries" --> Search for the name of the library and install it.
 You will need to restart the Arduino IDE before using.

+This project also requires the Flask for python as well as python3. python 3 -- I installed with brew install python3 If you do not have homebrew (or are not on a macOS/Linux): https://www.python.org/downloads/

+flask framework for python -- pip3 install flask

+If you do not already have pip installed, type the following into the command line: curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py followed by python3 get-pip.py

 # Physical Setup

 For this project, all physical components were connected to the ESP32 via a breadboard.
 First, set up the ESP32 by plugging it into the GPIO Extender and then into a breadboard.